 Cory Laing holds an Associate of Applied Science degree in digital video from Hennepin Technical College.
 Cory has produced government and community based content for the cities of Andover, Anoka, Champlin and Ramsey.
 He has worked with city staff to produce information and promotional videos for many events.
 Cory brings to QCTV a knowledge of operations, encompassing studio and field production and city meeting coverage.
 In his spare time Cory enjoys all things pop culture, television production, being a dog owner, and summer grilling.
-You can see his work on QCTV’s production News and Views.

 Leslie Sauer-Smith – Producer

 Leslie Sauer holds a Bachelor of Arts degree from the University of Wisconsin – River Falls, she majored in communications with an emphasis in digital film and television and also minored in art.
 She did her internship at WCCO-TV where she worked on various documentaries as well as for KSTP-TV for a little over three years.
 Leslie has also freelanced on the side working on TLC’s Randy to the Rescue.
 In her spare time she enjoys movies, music, photography, drawing and painting.
 Leslie also enjoys going camping and traveling.
-You can see her work on QCTV’s productions including The Local Show, District Court Show, and League of Women Voters shows.
+You can see her work on QCTV’s productions including the District Court Show, and League of Women Voters shows.

 John Sommer – Technology Manager